grayresearch/CX/CHARTER.md

 4. *Stable binaries:* CX library *binaries* compose without recompilation or relinking.

-5. *Uniformity:*
+5. *Uniformity of*
-*Scope:* instructions may access int registers, may be stateful;
+*scope:* at least: instructions may access int registers, may be stateful;
 *naming, discovery, versioning:* CX software has a uniform means to discover if specific CX / version is available;
-*error signaling:* common means to signal any CX error; and *state management:* common means to manage CX state contexts.
+*error signaling:* common means to signal a CX instruction error; and *state management:* common means to manage CX state contexts.

 6. *Performance:* A single instruction suffices to select the CX and